lcrocker/ojpoker/README.md

 their task.
-In particular, each is associated with a `MasterDeck` that determines which cards are allowed, etc. `Deck`s are initialized and refilled from this master. `Hand`s are given cards from a `Deck` from which they are created, or they can be "orphans", giving themselves whatever cards they want for simulations and such.
+In particular, each is associated with a `MasterDeck` that determines which cards are allowed, etc. `Deck`s are initialized and refilled from this master. `Hand`s are given cards from a `Deck` from which they are created.
+If you need "orphan" hands that have no such error checking for simulations and such, use `CardStack`.

 ## Cards in text